-While the above table is useful in understanding how the options compare with each other in the early years following implementation, the analysis required by the RIT-D must consider the relative performance of the credible options over the life of the asset.
-In order to identify the preferred option, therefore, it is necessary to show the present value of the net economic benefit for each credible option.
-The table shows that the preferred option is Option 5, as it has the highest net economic benefit.
+While the above table is useful in understanding how the options compare with one another in the early years following their implementation, the analysis required by the RIT-D must consider the relative performance of the credible options over the life of the asset.
+Accordingly, the following table shows that the present value of the net costs and benefits for each option over its life, using our central estimates, based on the optimal timing for each option.